×

 Patagonia wildlife photo tour

 After breakfast, we will pack up and drive you to El Calafate Airport, where we will wrap up this photo adventure across Patagonia.
-We can take you to the airport from 06:00 to 10:00 AM, but you can also take a private taxi to the airport if you need to catch your flight earlier or later.
+We’ll do one drop-off in the morning and another one in the afternoon, but you can also take a private taxi to the airport if you need to catch your flight earlier or later.

-A $1,500 USD non-refundable deposit is required to reserve your spot for this workshop.
+A $2,500 USD deposit is required to reserve your spot for this workshop.
 You can also pay in full at any time.
-The remaining balance is due on January 9th, 2023.
+The remaining balance is due 120 days before the start of the photo tour.
 If the remaining balance is not paid in full by the due date, you will lose your spot.

-• Accommodation in hotels in shared rooms with private bathrooms. (*Private rooms available for an additional fee)
+• Accommodation in top hotels in shared rooms with private bathrooms

-• Photo guide services from David Aguilar and Prince Berkoh, professional landscape and astrophotographers.
+• Photo guide services from professional landscape photographers

 • 3-day fully outfitted Camping Photo trek, including: (Click to display)